Walker County deacon charged with over 400 counts of sexual battery to exploitation of disabled adults

 Details are minimal in fear of the victim's identity being released, but here is what we know so far.

-Deputies picked up 75-year-old Dennis Laman on June 2nd and have been in the county jail since.
-Officials with the Walker County Sheriff's Office say a church member at highlands presbyterian church tipped them off.
+Deputies picked up 75-year-old Dennis Laman on June 2nd, and he's been in the county jail since.
+Officials with the Walker County Sheriff's Office say a church member at Highlands Presbyterian Church tipped them off.